Links: | Home | Site Index |

 7.)
 One at a time, remove each nut, put a lock washer under it, and then retighten.

 8.)
 Check for level.
-The tube on a bracket for an angle flag should be at a 45 degree angle.
-A bottom-tie-rod should be horizontal.
+For an Angle Flag(tm), a pole in the bracket should be at a 45-degree angle.
 If necessary, loosen the nuts and put washers behind the bracket to shim it to level.

 NOTE: If you don't have a hammer-drill or a rotary-hammer, you'll find it very helpful to borrow or rent one.
 You can drill into masonry with an ordinary drill with a masonry bit, but it is time consuming and hard.
 The right drill makes drilling into masonry as easy as drilling into wood.
 Taylor Rental and other such places usually rent hammer drills and rotary hammers.